x-vin/covidcures/docs/src/naturopathic.md

    - **Sage tea: Sage / Salvia officinalis / Neelamulli / Salvi Tulasi / Salvia / Kamrkash is a commonly used spice in cuisines across the world, and hails from the mint family, like Rosemary, Thyme and Basil.
 Sage has proven antiviral properties and has been used across many cultures for its medicinal value.**
       Boil a cup of water, and add a teaspoon of dried or a tablespoon of fresh sage leaves.
 Allow the mixture to steep for 5-7 minutes and leave to cool.
 Add freshly squeezed lemon juice to taste when the tea is cool enough to be sipped.
    - **Hunza tea: This is a herbal decoction specially recommended by Dr. Biswaroop Roy Chowdhury.
 Hunza tea is from Hunza valley in Pakistan, where the native people are remarkably healthy and long-lived.
 The tea is reputed for its anti-ageing properties, promotes skin health and counters diabetes.**
       (Serves 4.)
 Bring a little oveer 4 cups of water to boil in a saucepan and add to it the following ingredients: 12 pieces of Mint leaves, 8 pcs Holy basil or Tulasi leaves, 4 pcs green cardamom, 2 g cinnamon, and 20 g fresh ginger.
 Simmer for 5-7 minutes and switch off the heat.
-Allow the decoction to steep while cooling, and then add about 20 g organic jaggery and freshly squeezed lemon juice to taste before serving."
+Allow the decoction to steep while cooling, and then add about 20 g organic jaggery and freshly squeezed lemon juice to taste before serving.

 ### Typical duration of treatment:
 Prophylactic treatment for regular use, mitigates infections without any known adverse effects, immune-supportive